percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.15.0.md

 ## Improvements

 * {{ k8spxcjira(1358) }}: PXC Operator doesn't enable TLS for pxc cluster if allowUnsafeConfiguration is set to true
-* {{ k8spxcjira(1368) }}: [Kubernetes PVC DataSources](https://kubernetes-csi.github.io/docs/volume-datasources.html) for XtdaDB Cluster Volumes are now officially supported via the [pxc.volumeSpec.persistentVolumeClaim.dataSource](../opeartor.md#pxcvolumespecpersistentvolumeclaimdataSourcename) subsection in the Custom Resource
+* {{ k8spxcjira(1368) }}: [Kubernetes PVC DataSources](https://kubernetes-csi.github.io/docs/volume-datasources.html) for Percona XtraDB Cluster Volumes are now officially supported via the [pxc.volumeSpec.persistentVolumeClaim.dataSource](../opeartor.md#pxcvolumespecpersistentvolumeclaimdataSourcename) subsection in the Custom Resource
 * {{ k8spxcjira(1385) }}: The Operator functionality for dynamic Volumes resize now checks resource quotas and the PVC storage limits
 * {{ k8spxcjira(1423) }}: The `percona.com/delete-pxc-pvc` finalizer is now able to delete also the `mysql-init` technical secret that is created by the Operator on change of the user passwords' secret to make new passwords get updated in the database

 ## Bugs Fixed

 * {{ k8spxcjira(1067) }}: Fix a bug where changing `gracePeriod`, `nodeSelector`, `priorityClassName`, `runtimeClassName`, and `schedulerName` fields in the `haproxy` Custom Resource subsection didn't propagate changes to the haproxy StatefulSet
-* {{ k8spxcjira(1338) }}: Fix a bug where binlog collector Pod had unnecessary restart during the XtraDB Cluster rolling restart
+* {{ k8spxcjira(1338) }}: Fix a bug where binary log collector Pod had unnecessary restart during the Percona XtraDB Cluster rolling restart
-* {{ k8spxcjira(1364) }}: Fix a bug where log rotation functionality didn't work when the `proxy_protocol_networks` option was enabled in the [XtraDB Cluster custom configuration](../operator.md#pxcconfiguration)
+* {{ k8spxcjira(1364) }}: Fix a bug where log rotation functionality didn't work when the `proxy_protocol_networks` option was enabled in the [Percona XtraDB Cluster custom configuration](../operator.md#pxcconfiguration)
 * {{ k8spxcjira(1365) }}: Fix `pxc-operator` Helm chart bug where it wasn't able to create namespaces if multiple namespaces were specified in the watchNamespace option
 * {{ k8spxcjira(1371) }}: Fix a bug in `pxc-db` Helm chart which had wrong Percona XtraDB Cluster version for the 1.14.0 release and tried to downgrade the database in case of the helm chart upgrade
 * {{ k8spxcjira(1380) }}: Fix a bug due to which values in the resources requests for the restore job Pod were overwritten by the resources limits ones